 Grafton's population comprises approximately 131 souls (2021 census).
 The Village includes - in addition to the Airfield and Monument, St. James the Apostle Church, and the Village Hall (where Matt Smith hosts occasional 384thBG/aviation-related film & talk nights).
 The community hosts occasional 'open garden' events, such as each Sunday in August they host cream teas by the brook.
 The Village also welcomes back ex-servicemen and their families who come visit the place which in time past was such an important part of their lives.

-Amongst the more permanent reminders of the 384th BG (H) presence at Grafton Underwood in WWII is a granite memorial situated on the airfield upon the main runway, a stained glass window in St. James the Apostle Church (weekdays during summertime the church is opened by the church warden; at other times it is open weekends only), a Saint Christopher statue and bell in the Parish Church of Saint Peter and Saint Paul in Kettering.
+Amongst the more permanent reminders of the 384th BG (H) presence at Grafton Underwood in WWII is a granite memorial situated on the airfield upon the main runway, a stained glass window in St. James the Apostle Church⇗ (weekdays during summertime the church is opened by the church warden; at other times it is open weekends only), a Saint Christopher statue and bell in the Parish Church of Saint Peter and Saint Paul in Kettering.
 Please note that access to the Church in Grafton Underwood is no longer gained by requesting the key at the Royal Post Office, which has gone out of service: please direct your questions regarding church access to the contacts above.

 So - you are planning to visit Grafton Underwood, to explore your father's (uncle's, grandfather's,...)
 WWII airfield.
 The first thing you should know is that assistance is available, if you want it or need it, at every step of the way to advise and guide you on your journey.
 The best part is that this advice, assistance and guidance is provided to visitors by volunteers without charge.

 The primary contact for Grafton Underwood Airfield visits is Matt Smith, who lives in nearby Clopton.
 Matt coordinates United Kingdom activities for the 384th Bomb Group, Inc. (the post-war association formed by 384th Veterans in the late 1960s).
 He has secured permission from local landowners to enter private property for the purpose of showing visitors around the airfield.
 He also hosts occasional get-togethers to recall the 384th, the airfield, and WWII memories.
 We recommend that you contact or early in your planning process for a tour of the communal area, including the Museum site.
+You may wish to contact for a tour of the communal area only.
+Also, Kevin Flecknor is a volunteer who cares for the Memorial grounds, who you are likely to encounter when visiting the Memorial, so be sure to introduce yourself.

 Just explain who you are, and who your 384th service member is - or the source of your interest if not related.
 You should also use the other features on the website to learn about his assignments, promotions, and combat missions - having that information will suggest to Matt and the others which areas of the airfield might hold particular interest for you.